 If you seem to be recruiting more often than you’d like it’s worth assessing your turnover figures and comparing them to industry averages.
 HR Magazine reported a new high for UK turnover rates of 15.5% in 2016.
 If yours is above that it could be time for concern.

-Before you can take any steps to address your turnover you need to understand why people are leaving.
+Before you can take any steps to address your staff turnover you need to understand why people are leaving.
 Asking them face-to-face may not elicit the most truthful responses; instead set up an anonymous online exit questionnaire to find out what people really think.

 Once you know why people are leaving, you can pull together a plan of action to put things right.